Mandatory Parent Meeting August 22, 2012 at OLMC

 Sacramental Preparation Courses

 ¨ Sacrament of Reconciliation and First Holy Communion: The Catechism of the Catholic Church states that students can start immediate preparation for these sacraments once they have reached the "age of reason".
 Generally speaking a child who has been properly prepared reaches the "age of reason" at about age seven or in second grade.
 For this reason these sacraments are first offered to students entering second grade.
-In addition to attending all GOF festivals, There are four sacramental preparation classes for each sacrament.
 Generally the Sacrament of First Reconciliation is celebrated in December and the Sacrament of First Holy Communion is celebrated after Easter.

 ¨ The Sacrament of Confirmation: Confirmation is the third of three Sacraments of Initiation.
 It is when the individual answers the call from God to say they want to continue to grow in their faith as a member of Christ’s Church.
 Confirmation is NOT a graduation from church or the last responsibility before no longer attending faith formation opportunities.
 Instead confirmation prepares students to become more active in their faith.
 It is when they say they want to be part of a faith community and are willing to listen to God's call and direction in their lives by living out their faith in Him.

-Confirmation generally begins at the start of the students Sophomore year.
-Starting in the 2011/12 school year students will celebrate the sacrament the following June.
+Confirmation generally begins at the start of the students Junior year, with Confirmation in the spring.

 ¨ Sacrament of Reconciliation and First Holy Communion: The Catechism of the Catholic Church states that students can start immediate preparation for these sacraments once they have reached the "age of reason".
 Generally speaking a child who has been properly prepared reaches the "age of reason" at about age seven or in second grade.
 For this reason these sacraments are first offered to students entering second grade.
-In addition to attending all GOF festivals, There are four sacramental preparation classes for each sacrament.
 Generally the Sacrament of First Reconciliation is celebrated in December and the Sacrament of First Holy Communion is celebrated after Easter.

 ¨ The Sacrament of Confirmation: Confirmation is the third of three Sacraments of Initiation.
 It is when the individual answers the call from God to say they want to continue to grow in their faith as a member of Christ’s Church.
 Confirmation is NOT a graduation from church or the last responsibility before no longer attending faith formation opportunities.
 Instead confirmation prepares students to become more active in their faith.
 It is when they say they want to be part of a faith community and are willing to listen to God's call and direction in their lives by living out their faith in Him.

-Confirmation generally begins at the start of the students Sophomore year.
-Starting in the 2011/12 school year students will celebrate the sacrament the following June.
+Confirmation generally begins at the start of the students Junior year, with Confirmation in the spring.